nicky-nym/nicky-nym.github.io/index.md

 ## <a name="1"></a>_Chapter 1_ &mdash; Streets designed for mobility

-The Impossible City proposal hinges on a basic re-design of what a city street could look like.
+The <span class="red">Impossible City</span> proposal hinges on a basic re-design of what a city street could look like.

 The Impossible design
   * replaces cars & buses with **bicycles** & **bike-sized** vehicles